ilanschnell/bitarray/README.rst

 ``decode(code, /)`` -> list
-   Given a prefix code (a dict mapping symbols to bitarrays, or ``decodetree`` object), decode the content of the bitarray and return it as a list of symbols.
+   Given a prefix code (a dict mapping symbols to bitarrays, or ``decodetree`` object), decode content of bitarray and return it as a list of symbols.

 ``encode(code, iterable, /)``
-   Given a prefix code (a dict mapping symbols to bitarrays), iterate over the iterable object with symbols, and extend the bitarray with the corresponding bitarray for each symbol.
+   Given a prefix code (a dict mapping symbols to bitarrays), iterate over the iterable object with symbols, and extend bitarray with corresponding bitarray for each symbol.

 ``endian()`` -> str